(MATH 107) Quantitative Reasoning

 - Statistical Reasoning: tables, graphs, correlation, causality.

-- Basic probability: combining probabilities, law of large numbers, counting.
+- Basic Probability: combining probabilities, the law of large numbers, and counting.

 - Modeling: linear and exponential functions.